 Many companies, large and small, have discovered business advantages in partnering with our college.
 These partnerships take a variety of forms:

 Affiliating your business with RIT and the college through a financial contribution connects your company name with an emerging national leader in applied science and technology education.
 Gifts that include naming opportunities – such as endowed scholarships, endowed chairs, speaker series, or a named lab – offer your company increased exposure to our students as they prepare to enter the workforce.
 Contact us to learn more.

 Manufacturers who donate equipment and supplies for use in our labs introduce their products to our students who may become purchasing decision-makers at their future employers.
 Contact us to learn more.

 Thousands of global companies have discovered the value of RIT’s co-op program.
 Learn more »

 Industrial Advisory Boards

-Each academic discipline in the college CAST works with an Industrial Advisory Board (IAB) made up of volunteers with expertise in related industries.
+Each academic discipline in the college, CET works with an Industrial Advisory Board (IAB) made up of volunteers with expertise in related industries.
 Representation on IABs provides companies with opportunities to influence curriculum development.
 IABs generally meet once or twice each year.
 Contact us to learn more.